ilneill/easiTM1638/README.md

 * Logical digit 6 = Address 0x0C
 * Logical digit 7 = Address 0x0E

-The TM1638 chip supports 2 addressing modes but only the fixed address mode is used by the library.
+The TM1638 chip supports 2 addressing modes but only the fixed address mode is supported by the library.
+Note that the auto incrementing address mode is used by the display testing method (it made sense for that purpose), but this is under the bonnet so is not readily visible to the user.

 #### Fixed
 Only this addressing mode is used because the TM1638 digit addressing is not in incrementing sequential order.